CryptoCoderz/Rev-Project/README.md

 BUILD LINUX
 -----------
-### Compiling Rev "SatoshiCore" daemon on Ubunutu 18.04 LTS Bionic
+### Compiling REV "SatoshiCore" daemon on Ubunutu 18.04 LTS Bionic
 ### Note: guide should be compatible with other Ubuntu versions from 14.04+

 ### Become poweruser